Karate Classes In Enfield Highway

-Karate could be considered a weapon free means of self defence.
-It incorporates powerful offensive and defensive procedures using every part of the body to their highest possible advantage.
-It is an empty handed martial art that was built to defend against armed opponents.
+Karate may be considered a weapon-less method of self defence.
+It incorporates powerful offensive and defensive techniques using all parts of the body to their highest possible advantage.
+It is deemed an empty handed martial art that’s designed to defend against armed opponents.

 Physical fitness, willpower, development of good character are some of the benefits of training Karate, you gain physical fitness through volatile activity and aerobic and anaerobic exercise, control through drills and repetition of movements, and cultivate excellent character as a result of following instructions and practising with humility.

 Giving Karate classes in Enfield Highway intended for individuals from all walks of life both male and female.
 We offer lessons for people from beginner level all the way through to experienced Karate practitioners.
 Our Karate pupils can be male or female, young or old, we will work with individuals from all walks of life, regardless of their sex or age group.